Ludwig Andreas Feuerbach

 - –––, 1980, “Speculative and Anthropological Criticism of Religion: A Theological Orientation to Hegel and Feuerbach”, Journal of the American Academy of Religion, 48(3): 345–64.

 - Jaeschke, Walter and Francesco Tomasoni (eds.), 1998, Ludwig Feuerbach und die Geschichte der Philosophie, Berlin: Akademie Verlag.

 - Johnston, Larry, 1995, Between Transcendence and Nihilism: Species-Ontology in the Philosophy of Ludwig Feuerbach, New York: Peter Lang.

-- Lange, Friedrich Albert, 1974, Geschichte des Materialismus und Kritik seiner Bedeutung in der Gegenwart, ed. with introduction by Alfred Schmidt, 2 vols., Frankfurt am Main: Suhrkamp.
+- Lange, Friedrich Albert, 1974, Geschichte des Materialismus und Kritik seiner Bedeutung in der Gegenwart, Alfred Schmidt (ed.), 2 vols., Frankfurt am Main: Suhrkamp.